EARTH TO E.T.: WE’VE GONE GHOST!

 For a better understanding, I added the illustration of the Mars Exploration Rover’s entry into the Mars atmosphere.
 NASA did choose this shape for its aerodynamic properties.
 It is possible that the Wow! signal originated from a UFO about to enter Earth’s atmosphere, as much as any other interpretation.

-In conclusion, the Wow! signal appears to have originated from an unknown type of moving source that was en route to Earth at a speed of 10.5 km/s, as indicated by observations and these calculations.
+In conclusion, the Wow! signal appears to have originated from an unknown type of source that was approaching Earth at a speed of 10.5 km/s, as indicated by observations and these calculations.
+It is unknown if this is due to the source’s approach to Earth or the galaxy’s relative movement to Earth.
+Both scenarios are possible.

 Investigations of the Wow! signal to date have not accounted for or mentioned the Doppler blueshift of the signal.